nodejs/node/doc/api/assert.md

 assert.deepStrictEqual(weakMap1, weakMap2);
 // OK, because it is impossible to compare the entries

-// Fail because weakMap3 has a property that weakMap1 does not contain: assert.deepStrictEqual(weakMap1, weakMap3);
+// Fails because weakMap3 has a property that weakMap1 does not contain: assert.deepStrictEqual(weakMap1, weakMap3);
 // AssertionError: Input A expected to strictly deep-equal input B:
 // + expected - actual